Towards a Culture of Inclusion – FAQ

 What is an Ally and what does it mean to be certified as Ally-Ready?

 An Ally — a Diversity Ally — is an individual who is willing to stand beside or behind members of cultural communities they are not part of in order to address biases or barriers that may be standing in their way.
-Anyone can be an ally because both privilege and marginalization are intersectional — that is, a White man may be an ally to Black men or women; a Black man may be an ally to White or Black women or to an Asian-American; an able-bodied individual of any race may be an ally to the disabled; or any straight, cisgendered individual may be an ally to members of the LGBTQ community, etc.
+Anyone can be an ally because both privilege and marginalization are intersectional — that is, a White man may be an ally to Black men or women; a Black man may be an ally to White or Black women or to an Asian-American; an able-bodied individual of any race may be an ally to a person with a disability; or any straight, cisgendered individual may be an ally to members of the LGBTQ community, etc.

 To be an Ally, one must act as an Ally.
 But to be ready to act as an Ally, one must do some preparatory work — examining one’s own biases, learning the issues, the background, the challenges others face, and finally, to the extent one is able, putting oneself in another’s shoes.